What You’ll Learn 🖥️

 Analog meter

-When you select an Analog meter in the design or run mode, the following settings will appear on the left and right parts of the screen:
+When you select an Analog meter in Design or Run mode, the following settings will appear on the left and right sides of the screen:

 Values